LeToNode/Play2.0-CN-doc/javaGuide/main/templates/JavaTemplates.md

 ## Syntax: the magic ‘@’ character

 The Scala template uses `@` as the single special character.
-Every time this character is encountered, it indicates the begining of a dynamic statement.
-It does not require you to explicitly close the code-block - this will be inferred from your code:
+Every time this character is encountered, it indicates the beginning of a dynamic statement.
+You are not required to explicitly close the code block - the end of the dynamic statement will be inferred from your code:

 ```
 Hello @customer.getName()!